valderman/haste-compiler/README.md

     $ cabal configure -f portable
     $ cabal build

+Building Haste this way yourself is not recommended however, as pre-booted [binary packages](http://haste-lang.org/#downloads) built this way are available for your convenience.
+Why jump through hoops if you don't have to?

 A portable installation needs a working GHC install of the same version that was used to build Haste available on your `$PATH`.